 Resources for Employees

-Flexible Work Arragement Guidance for Employees
+Flexible Work Arrangement Guidance for Employees

-Oregon State University considers remote, hybrid and/or irregular schedule, Flexible Work Arrangements that may be appropriate work modalities for some positions within the university.
+Oregon State University considers remote, hybrid and/or irregular schedule, flexible work arrangements that may be appropriate work modalities for some positions within the university.
 Employees participating in a flexible work arrangement often learn that working remotely or an irregular schedule can present different challenges than working in person or on traditional days and hours.
-Flexible Work Arrangements can require different skills and habits.
-The following guidance is intended to help employees considering or participating in a Flexible Work Arrangement to be successful.
+Flexible work arrangements can require different skills and habits.
+The following guidance is intended to help employees considering or participating in a flexible work arrangement to be successful.

 Consider your workspace.
 If working fully remote or hybrid, establishing a designated workspace within your remote work location provides a separation of work and personal space.
 By creating a space for yourself to complete work tasks, even if it is your kitchen table, gives your brain a cue that it is time for work.